abdulxs/DevOps-Projects/Project 8 - Automate AWS Infrastructure with Terraform/setup.md

 Troubleshooting Notes

-This has taken down on a deep dive of network troubleshooting I have tested the dns resolution of the instance, apparently, when I ping ```security.ubuntu.com:80``` it comes back as successful and when I run ```sudo apt update -y``` manually on the instance, it is also successful.
+This has taken me on a deep dive of network troubleshooting I have tested the dns resolution of the instance, apparently, when I ping ```security.ubuntu.com:80``` it comes back as successful and when I run ```sudo apt update -y``` manually on the instance, it is also successful.
 However, there appears to be an underlying network issue preventing the commands from being successful when run automatically A review of the network configuration is still in progress